-This is a clock you would typically find in a Canadian schoolroom in the 1930s and 1940s, perhaps even earlier.
+This is a clock one would typically find in a Canadian schoolroom in the 1930s and 1940s, perhaps even earlier.
 It is typically referred to as an octagonal short drop, time-only schoolhouse clock.
 This is the Arthur Pequegnat Brandon II made by the Arthur Pequegnat clock company, Kitchener, Ontario.
 There was a series one which has the same dimensions but the frame around the bezel is more ornate.
 Schoolhouse clocks were time-only because there would usually be other ways, such as a bell, to mark key points in a school day.
 A strike clock was therefore unnecessary.
 Brandon clocks also came with calenders which might be useful in a school setting.
 This one does not have a calendar.

 Both the case, which is made of oak, and the brass movement were made by the Arthur Pequegnat Clock Company in their small Kitchener factory till 1941 whereupon the company abruptly ended production.